thasso/pyjip/docs/source/setup.rst

               $> python -c 'import sqlite3'

-          If the command above does not raise an exception, you have sqlite support.
+          If the command above does not raise any exception, you have sqlite support.

 The current implementation uses the job database for simple communication.
-That requires a way to lock the database file and have it in a location that is accessible from all nodes in your compute cluster.
+That requires a way to lock the database file and have it in a location accessible from all nodes in your compute cluster.
 The default location is ``$HOME/.jip/jobs.db``, but you can change the path in the JIP configuration.